un-zero-un/Veilleur/README.md

 -----
 First, clone this repository and make sure you have Docker and Docker-compose installed.

+Go to the [Google developper console](http://console.developers.google.com/) and create a new OAuth app.

+You should allow the redirect urls to be 'http://HOSTNAME/login/check-google' and 'http://HOSTNAME/token'.

 Then, move into the folder and copy the environment file
 ```bash
 $ cd Veilleur